mortezakowkabi/jcb-persian-documentation/009-Adding-Admin-Views-to-a-Component.md

 ## **Conclusion**

-Adding and configuring admin views is a critical part of JCB’s workflow.
+Adding and configuring admin views is a critical part of JCB's workflow.
-Through these settings, you can define how each view behaves in the backend and, optionally, how it integrates with your site’s front end.
+Through these settings, you can define how each view behaves in the backend and, optionally, how it integrates with your site's front end.

-By following these steps, you’ll ensure your component:
+By following these steps, you'll ensure your component:

 * Is user-friendly for administrators.
 * Supports Joomla-native features like auto check-in and version history.